A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: The Model: Single Slot SSA

 \section{The Model: Single Slot SSA}

 We now describe our SSA setting.
+For ease of reference, our notations are provided in \Cref{tab:notations-single-slot}.
 Let $K$ be the number of agents or arms.
 We denote the set of arms by $[K]$.
-Each of the $K$ arms, when pulled, give rewards from distributions with unknown parameters.
-We assume here, that the form of the distributions are known but the parameters of the distribution are unknown.
+Each of the $K$ arms, when pulled, gives rewards from distributions with unknown parameters.
+We assume here, that the form of the distributions are known but the parameters of the distributions are unknown.
 In SSA, the rewards of the arms correspond to clicks.
 The clicks for the advertisements are assumed to be generated from Bernoulli distributions with parameters $\mu_1, \mu_2, \ldots, \mu_K$ where $\mu_i$ is the CTR or probability that advertisement $i$ receives a click once observed.
 The means $\mu_1, \ldots, \mu_K$ are unknown.

 A click realization $\rho$ represents the click information of every agent at all rounds, that is, $\rho_i(t) =1 $ if agent $i$ received a click in round $t$.
 In a round $t$, only the click information of the allocated agent is revealed after the completion of the round.
 Click information of all other unallocated agents is never known to the planner.